Dual Randomized Smoothing: Beyond Global Noise Variance: The Dual Randomized Smoothing Framework

 \subsection{Inference \& Certification}

 \cref{fig:ars} illustrates the dual RS framework.
 Given an input $\vx$, a \emph{variance estimator} predicts an appropriate variance, $\sigma_c$, followed by a \emph{classifier} smoothed with $\sigma_c$ to perform the final classification.
 Intuitively, the variance estimator partitions the input space into disjoint subsets associated with different values of $\sigma_c$, and assign the input (ideally also its neighborhood) to the corresponding subset.
 This formulation exactly matches the definition of robustness, in the task of predicting the optimal $\sigma_c$.
 Therefore, a separate RS model is applied, which uses a pre-defined global noise variance to certify the estimated $\sigma_c$.
-With the estimated $\sigma_c$, another base model can be smoothed via RS with $\sigma_c$ to perform certified classification.
+Then, another base model can be smoothed via RS with $\sigma_c$ to perform certified classification.
 The final certified radius is then guaranteed by \cref{thm:adaptive-RS-probabilistic}.
-Note that one needs to ensure $\sigma_e \ge \max_\vx \sigma_c(\vx)$ to not limit the final certified radius inherently.
+Note that we set $\sigma_e \ge \max_{\sigma_c \in \Sigma} \sigma_c$ to not limit the final certified radius inherently.

 Unless otherwise noted, we use diffusion denoised smoothing to build both the variance estimator and the RS classifier, for the simplicity and efficiency.
 Formally, we denote the two RS models as:

 where \texttt{denoise} represents a single-step denoising using an off-the-shelf diffusion denoiser, and $h_e$ and $h_c$ are base models for variance estimation and classification, respectively.